Pieter-Berteloot/PYNQ_Projects/README.md

 ## - Sobel_Split IP [5]
-Create and implement a simple IP which can split the screen in half en perform Sobel operations.
+Create and implement an IP which can split the screen in half en perform Sobel operations.

 **Project inlcudes:**
 - hls code